deus-hub/laravel-authentication-with-passport/README.md

 It also has an email verification feature on the registration endpoint.

+This project is hosted on a digitalocean droplet and is running in an Ubuntu/Nginx server.

 ### The following endpoints are available in the application

 - `GET / `